MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-network-content.md

 The description of this flow is in the following sections.

+You can [view the topology of an Azure virtual network](/azure/network-watcher/view-network-topology) if you have  Azure Network Watcher.
+You can view all of the resources in a virtual network, the resources associated to resources in a virtual network, and the relationships between the resources.

 #### Requirement 1.1.3
 Current diagram that shows all cardholder data flows across systems and networks.
 ##### Your responsibilities
 As part of your documentation, include a data flow diagram that shows how data is protected at rest and in transit.

 The diagram should show how data flows to and from the workload and what information is passed from one resource to another.
-If there are changes in design, add a step as part of the change management process, to update the data flow diagram.
+Make sure the diagram is kept current.
+Add a step as part of the change management process, to update the data flow diagram.

 Because this architecture is focused on the infrastructure and _not_ the workload, we have omitted illustrations here.